MAGNESIUM - HEALTH BENEFITS, DEFICIENCY, MAGNESIUM RICH-FOODS AND GUIDE TO BEST FORMS OF MAGNESIUM

 Because of this, magnesium tablets tend to contain a fair number of additional ingredients you may not actually need.

 12. 2.
-Magnesium Capsules (for internal use)
+Magnesium Capsules (For Internal Use)

 While encapsulating one of the best forms of magnesium — magnesium glycinate — can be a bit tricky and requires some excipients, magnesium capsules still require far less processing than magnesium tablets.